The past has all blown east.

 Somewhere east is a time

-when I already survived
+when I already survived the gale.

 If I could find it, I’d exhume the past

-and lie beside it in the rain.
+and kneel beside it in the rain.

 Monterey cypress, Hesperocyparis macrocarpa.